 Spectacular mosaics, coins showing Jesus’ teaching found at Magdala

-Quickly unearthing the remains of a first-century synagogue just an incredible 30 cm under the surface, they found coins dating back to between 5 and 63 AD.
+Quickly unearthing the remains of a first-century synagogue just an incredible thirty centimeters under the surface, they found coins dating back to between 5 and 63 AD.
 A coin minted in 29 AD shows an impression of Jesus teaching in the synagogues during his public life, as recorded in Matthew 4:23 and Mark 1:39 in the New Testament.

 Only an estimated ten percent of the entire ancient town has been uncovered to this point, with archaeologists working just to the side of the retreat center.
 Visitors to the center can look down upon the ancient streets of the town and into the stone streets and passageways as well as the remains of its once-grand synagogue.

-The modern Israeli municipality of Migdal, founded in 1910, which lies approximately 6 km (3.72 miles) from Tiberias, has now expanded into the area of the former village.
+The modern Israeli municipality of Migdal, founded in 1910 (granted local council status in 1949) which lies approximately six kilometers (3.72 miles) from Tiberias, has now expanded into the area of the former village.

 Preliminary archaeological excavations on behalf of the Israel Antiquities Authority conducted at the site in 2006 found that the settlement began during the Hellenistic period (between the 2nd and 1st centuries BC) and ended during the late Roman period (3rd century AD).

-The Migdal Synagogue is the oldest synagogue found in the Galilee, and one of the only synagogues from that period found in the entire country, as of the time of the excavation.
+The Migdal Synagogue is the oldest synagogue found in Galilee and one of the only synagogues from that period found in the entire country as of the time of the excavation.

 Empress Helena built church in Magdala in fourth century AD